dylanrussellmd/nsqipr/README.md

 (CPT<sup>©</sup>) code.
 This list is updated annually as new codes become available.
 Excluded cases are:

 -   Patients under the age of 18 years.
 -   \>3 inguinal herniorrhaphies in an 8-day period.
 -   \>3 breast lumpectomies in an 8-day period.
 -   \>3 laparoscopic cholecystectomies in an 8-day period.
 -   \>3 TURPs and/or TURBTs in an 8-day period.

 ## Publications

 The data from ACS NSQIP<sup>©</sup> is used to produce an exponentially increasing number of publications per year.
-As of 30 October, 2021, there are currently [3311 PubMed search results](https://pubmed.ncbi.nlm.nih.gov/?term=NSQIP) for the search term “NSQIP”.
+As of 13 May, 2022, there are currently [3311 PubMed search results](https://pubmed.ncbi.nlm.nih.gov/?term=NSQIP) for the search term “NSQIP”.